 How to Calculate Indirect Labor Costs?

 Let us learn how to calculate indirect labor costs with the help of the below examples.

-- XYZ Inc is manufacturing three types of product which is Product name is A, B, and C. Direct material and direct labor associated with these products are different from each other and they can be easily identified and their cost can be separately charged to the production cost but indirect labor and indirect material can not be identifiable and charged directly to the cost of production, therefore, indirect costs are apportioned amongst these three products on the basis of no. of units produced.
+- XYZ Inc is manufacturing three types of product which is Product name is A, B, and C. Direct material and direct labor associated with these products are different from each other.
+They can be easily identified, and their cost can be separately charged to the production cost.
+Still, indirect labor and indirect material can not be identifiable and charged directly to the cost of production.
+Therefore, indirect costs are apportioned amongst these three products based on no. of units produced.

-- In the below example we can see direct material and direct labor cost are charged on the basis of per unit like for product A direct material cost is $ 5 and direct labor cost is $ 3, for product B direct material cost is $ 6 and direct labor cost is $ 4 and for product c direct material cost is $ 10 and direct labor cost is $ 5.
+- In the below example, we can see direct material and direct labor costs are charged based on per unit like for product A direct material cost is $ 5; direct labor cost is $ 3.
+For product B, direct material cost is $ 6, and direct labor cost is $ 4.
+And for product c, direct material cost is $ 10, and direct labor cost is $ 5.

-- These costs are depending on the no. of units produced whereas indirect material and indirect labour costs are not derived on per unit basis rather it can be charged by dividing the total indirect labor cost with total no. of units produced then apportioned amongst all these three products and according to the no, of units produced.
+- These costs are depending on the no. of units produced.
+Whereas indirect material and indirect labor costs are not derived on per unit basis; instead, it can be charged by dividing the total indirect labor cost with total no. of units produced then apportioned amongst all these three products and according to the no, of units produced.

 - Total Indirect labor Cost = $ 150000

 - Total No. of Units Produced = 7500 (2000 + 2500 + 3000)

 - = 15000 / 7500 * 2000 = 40000